-Rehearsals are held at 7.30 pm on Mondays, starting on 4 January.
-If you would like to give us a try, please contact our membership secretary Kathryn Sweet at email@example.com or 020 8866 0382
+Rehearsals are held at 7.30 pm on Mondays.
+We have a half term break on 31st May and finish on June 21st.
+If you would like to give us a try, please contact our membership Secretary; Kathryn Sweet on 020 8866 0382 or at email@example.com

 New members are always welcome and can be sure of a friendly reception!
 An informal audition is arranged after attending a few rehearsals.
 The ability to sight-read is useful but not essential: commitment is more important.
 Rehearsals are recorded and the recordings are made available to members who want to be able to go over the music in their own time.

 In normal times we rehearse on Monday evenings from 7.45pm to 9.45pm (with a refreshment break) in the hall of Harrow High School (Gayton Road, Harrow, HA1 2JG).

 While we are not allowed to meet in person, we are rehearsing via Zoom at 7.30 on Monday evenings.
 It is not the same but better than nothing.

 If you are interested in joining us, please contact our membership Secretary; Kathryn Sweet on 020 8866 0382 or at firstname.lastname@example.org